hgedia/blog.nil.foundation-hg/_drafts/2021-10-11-solana-ethereum-bridge.md

 > * $n_{rows} =  669\,667\,657$
 > * verification gas costs: $2\,014\,200$

 So.
-The answer is $2\,014\,200$ gas roughly and pessimistically.
+The answer is $2\,014\,200$ gas per state proof verification roughly and pessimistically.

+## Can we do that cheaper?

+Well, there is a thing to try, yes.
+To decrease the size of the proof and verification costs, it is possible to add one more proof layer.
+RedShift proof can be verified by another RedShift instance.
+For circuits of a significant size (as the one described above), additional wrapping the original proof into the "proof of correct proof of knowledge" decreases verification costs.

+> Poseidon hash function generates $\approx1000$ gates ([https://hackmd.io/@7dpNYqjKQGeYC7wMlPxHtQ/BJpNmNW0L](https://hackmd.io/@7dpNYqjKQGeYC7wMlPxHtQ/BJpNmNW0L)).
+> For $n_{rows} = 669\,667\,657$, $\approx4560$ hash verification is required that is the lead cost of the verification circuit.
+> Thus, for $n_2 - n_1 = 1000$ and $32000$ signatures verification:
+> * $n_{rows} =  4\,560\,000$
+> * verification gas costs: $1\,580\,970$
+>
+> With such a trick applied, proof size results in $\approx100$KB.
+>
+> Note that verification costs grow logarithmicaly with $n_2 - n_1$ value.

+## Okay.
+Any problems with the mechanism?

+Yes.
+There are some.
+When using a bridge built upon such a state proof verification mechanism, one should be aware that the first version of the mechanism described is supposed to prove the state of the latest optimistically-confirmed replication packet the "light-client" received.
+That means, in case Solana cluster fails to confirm its optimistically-selected replication packet as a "final" one, state proof sequence will require re-generation.
+This means whatever optimistically confirmed data was rejected in Solana cluster, will be rejected in the same time within the in-EVM proof sequence.

+So.
+Be careful.

-## When?
+## Got it.
+When?

 The detailed design description along with some prototypes are supposed to be ready in Q4 2021.
 Production-ready implementation is supposed to be done 'till the end of Q1 2022.